 What You Need To Know Before You Invest in the Dow Jones

-Before you invest in the Dow Jones, there are a few things that you should know.
+Before you invest in the DJIA, there are a few things that you should know.

 One is that the Dow Jones, as far as stock averages and indexes go, is relatively narrow.
 It only contains 30 businesses, while the aptly named S&P 500 has that number of companies.
 Additionally, the Dow focuses specifically on large, blue-chip stocks.
 It covers all industries but doesn’t contain transportation and utility stocks.